 Every acquaintance will want you to lend your wealth to their zany business plans.
 You will also have a hard time avoiding expensive outings.
 Hearing phrases like “What do you mean the restaurant is too expensive you have millions of dollars.
 What can one night out do?”

-That’s the tip of the iceberg – All the negativity is lurking below
+That’s the tip of the iceberg – The sinister reasons lay below

 They justify a small costume change to go financially unnoticed and by themselves, they would still cause me to recommend stealth wealth.